Secrets

 Warning: It is very important that you do NOT hard code any secrets in the source code.
 Even if your app source is not public, there are a lot of reasons this is dangerous.

-When you need to create a new secret, it's best to add a line to your saas-secrets.example.edn with an example value of the new secret so folks know what secret is necessary.
+When you need to create a new secret, it's best to add a line to your secrets.example.edn with an example value of the new secret so folks know what secret is necessary.

-To keep everything in line with the guiding principle of "Offline Development," you should also strive make it so whatever service you're interacting with can be mocked out.
+To keep everything in line with the guiding principles of "Offline Development," you should also strive make it so whatever service you're interacting with can be mocked out.

 Last updated